Fraxinus montana Salisb.

 A dioecious species - both male and female forms must be grown if fruit and seed are required.

 Manna - a sweetish exudate is obtained from the stems by incision[

 ].
-The quality is better from the upper stems.
 A mild sweet taste[

 ], its main use is as a mild and gentle laxative[